1985 Canadian Junior Women's Curling Championship

-The 1985 Canadian Junior Women's Curling Championship was held March 9-16, 1985 in Fredericton, New Brunswick.
+The 1985 Pepsi-Cola Canadian Junior Women's Curling Championship was held March 9-16, 1985 at the Capital Winter Club in Fredericton, New Brunswick.

 Team Saskatchewan, consisting of skip Kimberley Armbruster, third Sheila Calcutt, second Wanda Figgitt and lead Lorraine Krupski of Lemberg defeated British Columbia, skipped by Georgina Hawkes of Victoria in the final, 7–6 in an extra end.
 In the tenth end, Hawkes drew to the back-four on her last shot, but Armbruster hit the rock and stayed, to score one and force an extra end.
 In the eleventh end, Amrbruster drew to the back four around a guard on her first shot.
 Hawkes replied by taking out the guard, but Armbruster replaced it on her last.
 On her final shot, Hawkes wrecked on the guard, giving the championship to Armbruster.